 2021 – 13.8 billion yen

 Adapted from the successful manga, Jujutsu Kaisen 0 is a prequel to the series Jujutsu Kaisen.
 The film follows Yuta Okkotsu, a young man haunted by a powerful curse, as he enters the world of sorcerers and curses.
-Packed with stunning action scenes and an engaging narrative, it has become one of the biggest recent successes in the genre.
+Filled with impressive action scenes and an engaging narrative, it became one of the biggest recent successes in the genre.

 12. Pokémon: The Movie